Comparison of IPC protocols¶

 gRPC¶

-- Cross-Language Support: Supports many languages (e.g., Python, Go, Java, C++).
+- Cross-Language Support: Supports a wide range of languages (e.g., Python, Go, Java, C++).

 - Large-scale, high-performance distributed systems (e.g., microservices).